 Make the circuit of the tourist attractions like Busch Gardens, the Florida Aquarium or the Tampa Museum of Art when you first get to town.
 To enjoy some great architecture, scenery, food and drink, Davis and Harbor Island are well worth a visit.
 Tampa also has a great professional sports presence in town.
 The Buccaneers of the NFL, the Lightning of the NHL and the Rays of the MLB are all worth seeing.

-Tampa rent prices decreased over the last month.
-From March to April, the city experienced a -0.16% decrease for the price of a one-bedroom apartment.
-The rent price for a Tampa one-bedroom apartments currently stands at $1,259.0.
+Tampa rent prices increased over the last month.
+From June to July, the city experienced a 3.67% increase for the price of a one-bedroom apartment.
+The rent price for a Tampa one-bedroom apartments currently stands at $1,357.0.

-Rent prices have decreased in Tampa over the last month.
+Rent prices have increased in Tampa over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 5 of the Tampa suburbs increased last month.
-On the other hand, 2 local areas experienced a decrease in the price of a one-bedroom apartment.
+Rent prices in 6 of the Tampa suburbs increased last month.
+On the other hand, 0 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rent increased in Brandon, FL, Clearwater, FL, Riverview, FL, Palm Harbor, FL, New Port Richey, FL .
+Rent increased in St Petersburg, FL, Clearwater, FL, Brandon, FL, Palm Harbor, FL, Riverview, FL, Welsey Chapel, FL .

 3 suburbs are currently priced lower than the city of Tampa.

-Rent growth in Tampa over the past year has been declining.
-When compared to major cities nearby, along with some of the most expensive cities in the country, Tampa rent prices appear to be relatively affordable for local residents.
+Rent growth in Tampa over the past year has been on the rise.
+When compared to major cities nearby, along with some of the most expensive cities in the country, Tampa average rent prices appear to be relatively affordable for local residents.

 The price for a Tampa one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.